- Building, renovating, and rerouting trails

 Special purpose districts are port, public utility, or park and recreation districts or other political subdivisions of the state that provide services to less than the entire state.
 The special purpose district legally must be authorized to acquire and develop public open space, habitat, farmlands, riparian habitat, or recreation facilities.

 To apply for this funding, grant applicants must have completed a comprehensive recreation or conservation plan.
-See details on the planning page and in Manual 2: Planning Policies and Guidelines.
+See details on the planning page and in Manual 2: Planning Guidelines.
 Maintenance and operations projects do not need a plan.

 Funding is awarded every other year and comes from a portion of the state gasoline tax and off-road vehicle use permits.